ramortegui/QuCode/day9-quantum-gates-circuits.md

 Z

 ## CNOT
-Controlt not.
+Control not.

 ## Unitary transformations

 Need to comply with:
 1. unitary
-4. Harmitian (not always R gate ;)
+4. Hermitian (not always R gate ;)
-3. Opeartion with the transpose congujate should give the identity matrix.
+3. Operation with the transpose conjugate should give the identity matrix.